-Parenting, Education and Children: Fostering Openness to Learning in ChildrenBy Dr. Margaret Paul
+Parenting and Education: Fostering Openness in ChildrenBy Dr. Margaret Paul

 December 01, 2008

 As parents, grandparents and teachers, we can foster openness to learning in children by focusing on their effort rather than their abilities or achievements.

 What makes one child excited, and another fearful about trying new experiences?

 What makes one child put forth extensive effort toward something, and another give up easily in discouragement?

 What makes one child intensely curious, and another closed down to new learning?